WadeWaldron/scaladays2016/presentation/scaladays2016.md

 ![fit left](img/steak_and_eggs.jpg)

-^ Domain Driven Design is an evolutionary process.
-We don't build a domain one and then call it done.
-We learn about the domain as we go and we have to continually update our understanding and our code to keep it from stagnating.
+^ DDD is evolutionary.
+Don't build it once and call it done.

+^ Learn as we go.
+Update our understanding.

-^ When done well, Domain Driven Design can help make your code more readable, maintainable, and portable.
+^ Done well code can be readable, maintainable, portable.

-^ In past projects, when working with DDD and Onion Architecture., it was common for my team to invisibly change database implementations, simply by swapping in a new repository.
-We would sometimes realize that our domain was flawed, and rewrite the entire thing, again without clients noticing, because the clients only ever spoke to the API.
-Where we originally designed an application to be Event Driven, we might later decide we want a REST Api as well.
-Adding that on was trivial because we were simply re-using an existing Api call.

-^ The end goal of these techniques is to move us away from worrying about the specific details of the implementation, and to focus instead of how the software will be used.
-And when we talk about how the software will be used, we don't mean the user interface.
-That is certainly important, but the user interface is just a presentation layer for the software.
-We really want to focus on what is the real world problem that we are trying to solve.
-How is that real world problem actually dealt with in the absence of the software?
+^ Past projects, common to invisibly change database implementations.

+^ Sometimes swapped entire domain logic without clients noticing because API didn't change.

+^ Adding new ways to access Domain (REST vs Event Driven vs GUI) trivial due to re-use of API call.

+^ End goal to move us away from worrying about specific implementation details

+^ Focus instead on how software will be used.
+Not the user interface, that's just presentation.

+^ What is the real problem we are trying to solve?
+How is it solved when software isn't there?

-^ Domain Driven Design is about finding the people who can answer these types of questions, and then speaking to them in a language that they can understand.
-It's about taking the understanding gained through this interaction and reflecting it in our code.
+^ DDD is about finding the people who can answer these questions, and talking to them in language they understand.

+^ Taking understanding gained through this conversation and reflecting it in code.

 ---